pantheon-systems/documentation/source/docs/articles/sites/timeouts.md

 #### Can I manually run Drupal cron for longer than the Pantheon executed Drupal cron?

-Yes, just use `terminus drush "cron" --site=<sitename> --env=<env>` using [Terminus](/docs/articles/local/cli/).
+Yes, just use `terminus drush "cron"` using [Terminus](/docs/articles/local/cli/).
 With that said, most slow cron executions are due to PHP errors or a slow external service.
 Rather than throwing more resources at an inefficient process, determine why it's slow and fix the root cause.

 #### What if I run into a timeout when using the Drupal Migrate UI?